Masterminds/squirrel/README.md

 _**Note:** This project has moved from `github.com/lann/squirrel` to `github.com/Masterminds/squirrel`.
-Lann remains the architect of the project, but we're helping him currate.
+Lann remains the architect of the project, but we're helping him curate.

 **Squirrel is not an ORM.** For an application of Squirrel, check out [structable, a table-struct mapper](https://github.com/technosophos/structable)